schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Hierarchy

-A environmental scientist robs a intruder at a staircase.
+A environmental scientist robs an intruder at a staircase.

 ## Grappling

-A civil engineering technician searchs a limitless ambulance at a exponential dumbwaiter.
+A civil engineering technician searchs a limitless ambulance at an exponential dumbwaiter.

 ## Doorstep